infinum/devproc-handbook/Test automation/Mobile - element IDs.md

 ### Accessibility Identifier

-`accessibilityIdentifier` needs to be set on elements that are being inspected as a part of test automation (e.g., buttons, input fields, list containers and items, titles, etc.).
+Developers should set `accessibilityIdentifier` on elements that are being inspected as a part of test automation (e.g., buttons, input fields, list containers and items, titles, etc.).
 [Accessibility identifiers](https://developer.apple.com/documentation/uikit/uiaccessibilityidentification/1623132-accessibilityidentifier) can be set using storyboards or programmatically.

 NOTE: `accessibilityIdentifier` isn't used for text-to-speech accessibility (accessed by e.g. VoiceOver).